mhaugrud/msumcspy/_sources/SimplePythonData/OrderofOperations.rst

 .. mchoice:: mc2k
-   :answer_a: 768
+   :answer_a: 256
-   :answer_b: 128
+   :answer_b: 192
    :answer_c: 12
-   :answer_d: 256
+   :answer_d: 768
-   :correct: a
+   :correct: d
-   :feedback_a: Exponentiation has precedence over multiplication, but its precedence goes from right to left!
-So 2 ** 3 is 8, 2 ** 8 is 256 and 256 * 3 is 768.
+   :feedback_a: Remember to multiply by 3.
    :feedback_b: Exponentiation (**) is processed right to left, so take 2 ** 3 first.
    :feedback_c: There are two exponentiations.
-   :feedback_d: Remember to multiply by 3.
+   :feedback_d: Exponentiation has precedence over multiplication, but its precedence goes from right to left!
+So 2 ** 3 is 8, 2 ** 8 is 256 and 256 * 3 is 768.

    What is the value of the following expression: